 - The external environment is further divided into two components: micro & macro.

-- The micro or the task environment is also specific to the business but is external.
+- The micro or task environment is also specific to the business but is external.
 It consists of factors engaged in producing, distributing, and promoting the offering.

 - The macro or the broad environment includes larger societal forces which affect society as a whole.
 It is made up of six components: demographic, economic, physical, technological, political-legal, and social-cultural environment.